Elispreng/Movies/README.md

  ### Under Construction

 # Overview
 The project uses a movie database to explore what are successful movies?
+Some of the specific findings reflect impact from the COVID-19 pandemic.
+   - Adventure films generate the most revenue.
+   - Long  films generate more reveue than short films (2000-2001).
+   - Films earned more revenue in 2018  than 2020.
+   - PG filmes create more revenue (2010 - 2020)

 # Data
 For this project, I have been requested to extract information from the IMDB (Internet Movie Database) and TMDB (The Movie Database) in order to analyze what makes a movie successful.